-For users without KVM connections, they will need to know the IP address of their ACCESS Rack in order to use it.
-After determining the IP Address of the ACCESS Rack, open any computer's web browser on the same network as ACCESS Rack.
-Type the IP address in the browser URL to navigate to the ACCESS Rack's web interface.
-Log in to ACCESS Rack with any user name and, if not changed, the default password "comrex" (lowercase).
+Users without KVM connections will need to know the IP address of their NX Rack in order to use it.
+After determining the IP Address of the NX Rack, open any web browser on a computer that is on the same network as NX Rack.
+Type the IP address in the browser URL to navigate to the NX Rack's web interface.
+Log in to NX Rack with any user name and, if if it has not been changed, the default password "comrex" (lowercase).

 COMREX

 Username

 me

 Enter your user name.

 Password

-••••• 0
+••••• Ο

-LOGIN Please enter your credentials to o log in

-Please enter your credentials to o log in.
+LOGIN Please enter your credentials t to log in.

-Save login credentials in b rowser.
+Save login credentials in b prowser.